 Full information on the application process and assessment criteria can be found in the call document.

-The PEC will hold a webinar for prospective applicants at 12.30pm on 21 October 2021 to provide them with the opportunity to hear more about the Modern Slavery PEC and its strategic objectives and principles, offer an overview of the call, and give more information on how the successful bid team will collaborate with the Modern Slavery PEC during the research.
+The PEC held a webinar for prospective applicants to provide the opportunity to hear more about the Modern Slavery PEC and its strategic objectives and principles, offer an overview of the call, and give more information on how the successful bid team will collaborate with the Modern Slavery PEC during the research.